sebastianGehrmann/tensorflow-statereader/README.md

             self._states.append(state)

-With the code above, you have a variable that stores an an array of length $num_steps$ that contains LSTMStateTuple, a tensorflow-internal data type that stores *c*, the cell states, and *h*, the hidden states.
+With the code above, you have a variable that stores an array of length $num_steps$ that contains LSTMStateTuple, a tensorflow-internal data type that stores *c*, the cell states, and *h*, the hidden states.
 The states are of dimension *batch_size * state_size*.

 You get this array by executing your existing `session.run` code, with the following addition: